bradleytaunt/1mb-club/submit.md

 ## Bugs

-If you come across any bugs or incorrect website listings on this website, please [patch or submit feedback](mailto:1mb-club@patches.btxx.org).
+If you come across any bugs or incorrect web page listings on this site, please [patch or submit feedback](mailto:1mb-club@patches.btxx.org).